-Try New Things Until You Find a Hobby You Enjoy
+Find a Hobby You Enjoy

 Your evening routine, while you were raising your kids, was probably a whirlwind of dinner, homework and after-school activities.
 But once the kids are gone, the evenings can seem to stretch out forever.
 Instead of simply sitting on the couch watching television, start trying some new activities.
 Take a class in a subject that interests you, learn the piano by following along with YouTube videos, or take a Yoga class.